Fishing Locations and Access

 The region’s rivers provide some spectacular headwater fishing, as well as year round lowland angling.

 Lake Tutira is the major lake fishery in the region and stocked with fish sourced from Lake Tarawera.
 These fish grow quickly during the summer and provide excellent sport to both shore-based and rowboat-trolling anglers.

-The largest river systems in the region are the Mohaka, Tutaekuri, Ngaruroro, Waipawa and Tukituki, and both brown and rainbow trout are prevalent throughout the region.
-There are angler access brochures on all the rivers to help anglers (see below).
+The largest river systems in the region are the Mohaka, Tutaekuri, Ngaruroro, Waipawa and Tukituki, and both brown and rainbow trout are prevalent throughout the region (please select the links above for more information on each river system).

 Dry fly fishing on the Tukituki, along with its many tributaries, is popular during the heat of the summer months as fish feed on the surface.
 The Ngaruroro and Mohaka rivers offer headwater wilderness fishing that is nationally rated and provides anglers the chance to catch trophy-sized fish in clear waters.
 The middle and lower reaches of the region’s rivers are easily accessible from a variety of public roads and provide anglers with vast amounts of fishable water.

 Anglers are urged to stay clear of any monitoring buoys on the lake to avoid snagging anchor lines and causing damage to their monitoring capabilities.
 This picturesque lake of around 178ha has very easy access, is pleasant to fish, and is generally quite productive.
 The lake is stocked with top quality fish from Lake Tarawera in Rotorua, that grow quickly during the summer and provide excellent sport.
 The lake contains a number of tagged fish, and to enter the draw for a free licence contact Fish & Game or use the form below to send in details of your catch.
 This information helps us manage the fishery.